-PARTNER-model system phones have a built-in auxiliary jack so you can connect a standard device directly to the phone without using a bridging adapter-see "Using a Direct Connection" below.
-If your system phone does not have a built-in auxiliary jack or if you want to connect two standard devices together, you must use a Lucent Technologies 267F2 Bridging Adapter-see "Using a Bridging Adapter" below.
+PARTNER-model system phones have a built-in auxiliary jack so you can connect a standard device directly to the phone without using a bridging adapter-see "Using A Direct Connection" on the next page.
+If your system phone does not have a built-in auxiliary jack or if you want to connect two standard devices together, you must use a Lucent Technologies 267F2 Bridging Adapter- see "Using a Bridging Adapter" on the next page.

-Using a Direct Connection
+Using A Direct Connection

-Figure 2 shows how to connect a standard device directly to a system phone. using the phone's built-in auxiliary jack.
+Figure 2 shows how to connect a standard device directly to a system phone, using the phone's built-in auxiliary jack.
 (Figure 2 is for illustration purposes only; the placement of the jacks on your phone may differ.)